yoavnir/specs2016/specs/README.md

 * **ucase** - converts text to uppercase
 * **lcase** - converts text to lowercase

-There are also four special spec units, that may be used:
+There are also other spec units, that may be used:

 * **read** - causes the program to read the next line of input.
 If we have already read the last line, the read line is taken to be the empty string.
 * **readstop** - causes the program to read the next line of input.
 If we have already read the last line, no more processing is done for this iteration.
 * **write**- causes the program to write to output and reset the output line.
+* **WordSeparator** and **FieldSeparator** declare a character to be the word of field separator respectively which affects word and field ranges.
-* **redo** - causes the program to use the line of output as the new input, and reset the output line.
+* **redo** -- causes the current output line to become the new input line.
+NOT IMPLEMENTED YET.

 Example: